-CME Group offers physically delivered base metals contracts like Copper, Aluminum, Zinc and Lead.
+CME Group offers physically delivered base metals contracts including Copper, Aluminum, Zinc and Lead.
 For each of these products, a network of Exchange-approved warehouses is available for the delivery and storage of the metals.
+As an Exchange-approved warehouse, the facility must comply with various requirements and obligations as prescribed by the rules and regulations of the Exchange.

 |